March 16th, 2018

 Jessica lives in Buikwe Uganda and looks after her two grandchildren after their parents sadly died from HIV/Aids.
 Her grandsons rely on her to provide for all their basic needs such as food, school, water and healthcare, but Jessica has parkinsons disease so this can be very difficult.

-In Uganda, diarrhoeal diseases kill 4,500 children each year: this could be prevented with improved hygiene, sanitation and safe water.
+In Uganda, diarrhoeal diseases kill 4,500 children each year: yet these diseases are almost entirely preventable with improved hygiene, sanitation and safe water.

 For Jessica’s family to drink, wash, cook and water crops, they need around 80 Litres of water every day.
 Due to her illness, Jessica has to rely on her grandchildren to collect the 4 jerry cans each holding 20 Litres of water that their family need.
 The time her grandsons had to spent collecting water was time taken away from school, homework, playing and resting.